 What Goes Into Retained Earnings?

-To calculate retained earnings, you consider:
+To calculate retained earnings, you consider three inputs:

-- Beginning Retained Earnings
+- Beginning Retained Earnings (from prior year’s balance sheet)

-- + Net Income (or – Net Loss)
+- Plus Net Income for the current period (or minus Net Loss)

-- – Dividends Paid
+- Minus Dividends Paid to shareholders

 Retained Earnings = Beginning Retained Earnings + Net Income – Dividends